-The City has been identified as a Level VIII on the Oregon Department of Geology and Mineral Industries (DOGAMI) Oregon plate number 7 for earthquake and tsunami damage as shown on Attachment A. Due to the City's proximity to the coast, and in the event of a large (9.0+) Cascadia Subduction Zone (CSZ) event, a large portion of the City would be compromised if not outright destroyed by an earthquake and/or resultant tsunami.
+The City has been identified as a Level VIII on the Oregon Department of Geology and Mineral Industries (DOGAMI) Oregon plate number 7 for earthquake and tsunami damage as shown on Figure 2-1.
+Due to the City's proximity to the coast, and in the event of a large (9.0+) Cascadia

+Subduction Zone (CSZ) event, a large portion of the City (elevations below 49-feet) would be compromised if not outright destroyed by an earthquake and/or resultant tsunami.
 (DOGAMI)